FRBNY-DSGE/DSGE.jl/README.md

 To use `DSGE.jl` with Julia `v0.6`, please check out tag `0.4.1`.

-*In Windows OS*, installing `DSGE.jl` in Julia `v1.1` appears to trigger the error `AssertionError: length(dirs) == 1` according to several users.
-Because we do not test the package in Windows OS, unfortunately we do not know the source of this error.
+*In Windows OS, installing `DSGE.jl` in Julia `v1.1` appears to trigger the error `AssertionError: length(dirs) == 1` according to several users.
+Because we do not test the package in Windows OS, unfortunately we do not know the source of this error.*

 Disclaimer